What is the drug thought to do in the body?

 Phase 1

-The Phase 1 results were first announced in December 2018, showing that the treatment was safe and well-tolerated, with some beneficial effect observed.
+The Phase 1 results were announced in December 2018, and showed that the treatment was safe and well-tolerated.
+There were some hints thet CuATSM may slow disease progression, but additional research is needed to gather more evidence to confirm this.
 You can more about the trial here.

 Latest News